Jon Batiste: Personal life

 Batiste is married to journalist, musician, and best-selling author Suleika Jaouad.
 The two met as teenagers at band camp.
 On April 3, 2022, the couple revealed in an interview on CBS News Sunday Morning that they had been married in a private ceremony at home, in February 2022.

 Batiste grew up in the Catholic Church and sometimes went to the Baptist Church, and then eventually to the AME Church.
-He continues to identify as a Christian, and he has been outspoken about his faith.
+He is a Christian, and he has been outspoken about his faith.